stateflow-dev/adaptive-runtime/README.md

 ## How Adaptive Runtime Differs from LLM Frameworks

-LLM frameworks focus on model orchestration â€” prompt chains, RAG pipelines, agent loops.
+LLM frameworks focus on model orchestration — prompt chains, RAG pipelines, agent loops.

 Adaptive Runtime focuses on a different layer entirely: runtime behavior, state persistence, recovery, and operational resilience.
 It does not use a language model internally.
 It does not require one to function.